robisonJohn/Community-Table/README.md

 E[X] = r * (1 - (t / s))

 <p>Similarly, we know that New York City law dictates that any organization can make deductions on their annual taxes for charitable food donations.
-In particular, you can deduct 25% of the fair-market value of any good you donate off your tax returns. </p>
+In particular, you can deduct 25% of the fair-market value of any good you donate off your tax returns.
+However, the FDA has strict rules regarding donations.
+Therefore, food cannot just be given away at the point of expiration.
+Therefore, food must be given away at the exact inflection point at which the food's expected value falls below 25% of the fair market value.</p>